Neck Injuries & Workers' Compensation in PA

 • If the court decides against you, you have another 30 days to file an appeal with the Pennsylvania Supreme Court.
 This is the last avenue of appeal.

 This can be a lengthy process, lasting years.
-Injured workers often have to wait weeks or months for their Claim to be heard.
+Injured workers often have to wait weeks or months for their Claims to be heard.
 At any point during this process, however, you can seek a settlement with your employer’s insurance company.

 Can I be fired for filing a Workers’ Compensation Claim in Pennsylvania?